ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 Requesting Resources
 ~~~~~~~~~~~~~~~~~~~~
 Use the `--constraint` flag to request specific hardware
-configurations (e.g., CPU architecture) or the `--gres` flag for requesting generic
+configurations (for example, CPU architecture) or the `--gres` flag for requesting generic
 resources like GPUs.

 Resource Limits